awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 1. Select the **ECS\-CloudWatchLogs** policy and choose **Attach policy**\.

-## Installing and Configuring the CloudWatch Agent<a name="installing_cwl_agent"></a>
+## Installing and configuring the CloudWatch agent<a name="installing_cwl_agent"></a>

 After you have added the `ECS-CloudWatchLogs` policy to your `ecsInstanceRole`, you can install the CloudWatch agent on your container instances\.

-For more information, see [Download and Configure the CloudWatch Agent Using the Command Line](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Download and configure the CloudWatch agent using the command line](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html) in the *Amazon CloudWatch User Guide*\.

 ## Viewing CloudWatch Logs<a name="viewing_cwlogs"></a>